felselva/uastar/README.md

 # Micro A Star Path Finder

-This is a minimal A* path finder implementation in C:
+This is a minimal A* path finder implementation in C, without any dynamic memory allocation.

-- Fast.
-- No dynamic memory allocation.

 ## Usage